 Setting Up Your Wi-Fi Router Extender: A Step-by-Step Guide

-Setting up a Wi-Fi extender is typically a straightforward process.
-While specific steps may vary by manufacturer, here’s a general guide:
+Setting up a Wi-Fi extender is typically a straightforward process, though specific steps may vary by manufacturer.

 - Unbox and Plug In: Plug your Wi-Fi extender into an electrical outlet near your main router.

-- Power On and Wait: Wait for the extender’s power indicator light to turn solid, indicating it’s ready.
+- Power On and Wait: Wait for the extender’s power indicator light to turn solid, indicating it’s ready for configuration.

 - Connect to Your Router: